Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a fork

 **A license free flashable version of the Game Boy Camera, in a small form factor.
 A fork I've made to render the project doable without external help.
-All necessary informations are here.**
+All necessary informations are here.
+I also propose an alternative simplier design.**

 **The license (rather the absence of it) allows you to do what you want with your mod: selling it, offering service for doing the mod, modifying it starting from the [schematic](/PCB/Schematic.pdf), it's up to you.**